ChristophP/funpro-book/ch3.md

   .chain(() => print('Done'));
 ```

-By using Task that don't execute right away, you are giving the control over
+By using Tasks that don't execute right away, you are giving the control over
 the side effects to the calling program.
 It's like handing somebody a grenade
 and letting them pull the pin out.
 This way you keep your hands clean and stay
-pure and push the impure code to the edge of you application.
+pure and push the impure code to the edges of you application.
 This is very
 similar to the IO Monad in Haskell that only execute if it is passed to the
-`main` function of the program.
+`main` function of the program or contain within another IO monad.
 In JS we have to pull the trigger ourselves,
 ideally only calling `.run()` once in the entire program.
 That way, you can
 write your entire program without impure code except for that one line and your
 program will be easy to test and simple to reason about.